vijaytejp/bd-f23/Assignments/A1/StudentRepos.md

 1. In your personal GitHub account, create a repository called Introduction
 2. In this repository, add a README.md file that introduces yourself.
 Include your name, a picture, and a brief bio.
-3. Once you have done this, then you will initiate a pull request to add your name and a link to your repository in the list below.
+3. Once you have done this, then you will initiate a pull request to the class repo to add your name and a link to your repository in the list below.
 I've provided an example for Dr. Smith.

 ### Student Repos